Smokin Zo's BBQ

 When Parking, Load-In, and Guest Flow Matter

 When an event is around Jordan Lake State Recreation Area, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, buffet service, or a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.

 Around J. H. Gunn Elementary or NCESSCH, the menu can stay the same while timing, access, and service style need a different read.